 The traditional deadlift, a compound exercise that strengthens your posterior chain, is so beneficial that it's sometimes called "The Healthlift."
 Still, you shouldn't snooze on other deadlift variations, which often tout their own laundry list of health benefits.
 Most exemplary: The single-leg Romanian deadlift.

-A unilateral exercise, the single-leg Romanian deadlift is a pulling lift that improves hamstring, glute and core strength and endurance, while also protecting your lower back from future injury.
+A unilateral exercise that's a step up in difficulty from the Romanian deadlift, the single-leg Romanian deadlift is a pulling lift that improves hamstring, glute and core strength and endurance, while also protecting your lower back from future injury.

 Read on to learn exactly how to do the single-leg Romanian deadlift with good form — plus how to add it into your current exercise routine.

 - What is a single-leg Romanian deadlift?
 Short-handed as the single-leg RDL, the single-leg Romanian deadlift is a variation of the beneficial traditional deadlift that maximizes time under tension and single-leg strength.
 Each rep begins and ends with the weight at your thigh — rather than moving the weight up and down (as in a traditional deadlift), you move the weight down and up.

 - What muscles does the single-leg Romanian deadlift work?
 It strengthens your posterior chain muscles, according to Grayson Wickham, DPT, CSCS, founder of digital movement platform Movement Vault.
 This includes your hamstrings, glutes, calves and erector spinae muscles.

 - What's the difference between a single-leg Romanian deadlift and a Romanian deadlift?
 The single-leg Romanian deadlift is done while standing on just one leg, rather than two.
 "It's a unilateral movement, which means one leg is doing the bulk of the work at a time," says Wickham.
 It also means the exercise excels at editing out muscle-imbalances between sides (more on that below).